 To show you can afford the repayments

-You can find out more about home purchase plans on the Money Advice website.
+You can find out more about home purchase plans on the impartial Money Helper website.

-These products let you borrow money to buy a property to rent out and work in a similar way to standard buy to let mortgages.
+These products let you borrow money to buy a property to rent out and work in a similar way as standard buy-to-let mortgages.

-The following companies currently offer either home purchase plans or Islamic buy to let loans:
+Among the companies currently offering either home purchase plans or Islamic buy-to-let loans are the following:

 Sharia bank accounts work similarly to normal bank accounts and allow you to manage your account much like any other banks - you should be able to: